PGHM/line_sweep_algorithm/README.md

 good to see what I was thinking back then and how the project shaped up.
 I feel the documentation is quite good and there are no useless rambling.

+There are even usage instructions in every code file.
+I can still remember getting a fail for the documentation because the code was too hard to understand and run so I had to make everything crystal clear.
+The professor responsible for the grading did not know how to code very well...

 ## Running the code

 You just need Python 2.6 or 2.7 to run the code.
 Probably pretty easy to